lathashree01/LlamaClinicalRE/README.md

 The requirements are divided into two environments:
 - clm_requirements.txt: Requirements for the DAP of LLaMA models
-- finetuneenv_requirements.txt: Requirements for the fine-tuning the original or Clincial LLaMA models
+- finetuneenv_requirements.txt: Requirements for fine-tuning the original or Clinical LLaMA models

 Example: